Giannis Antetokounmpo's Success and Achievements in Timeline

 February 22, 2016: First Career Triple-Double

-On February 22, 2016, Giannis Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a win against the Los Angeles Lakers, becoming the youngest Buck to achieve this feat at 21 years old.
+On February 22, 2016, Giannis Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a 108–101 win over the Los Angeles Lakers, becoming the youngest Buck to achieve this.

-In 2016, Giannis Antetokounmpo led the Milwaukee Bucks in all five major statistical categories: points, rebounds, assists, steals, and blocks.
+In the 2016-17 NBA season, Giannis Antetokounmpo led the Milwaukee Bucks in all five major statistical categories.
+He also became the first player in NBA history to finish a regular season in the top 20 in total points, rebounds, assists, steals, and blocks.

 April 3, 2017: Eastern Conference Player of the Month

-On April 3, 2017, Giannis Antetokounmpo was named Eastern Conference Player of the Month for games played in March, marking the first such award of his career.
+On April 3, 2017, Giannis Antetokounmpo was named Eastern Conference Player of the Month for games played in March, marking his first such award and the first for a Buck since January 2004.

 2019: NBA Most Valuable Player Award

-In 2019, Giannis Antetokounmpo won his first NBA Most Valuable Player (MVP) Award, solidifying his status as one of the league's top players.
+In 2019, Giannis Antetokounmpo won his first NBA Most Valuable Player (MVP) award.

 On January 23, 2020, Giannis Antetokounmpo was named an All-Star Game captain, alongside LeBron James, for the second consecutive year.